-Experts recently predicted that the UK could be well be on its way to another huge boom for the private rentals sector.
+Experts recently predicted that the UK could well be on its way to another huge boom for the private rental sector.
 With average property prices hovering at all-time highs, more prospective first-time buyers than ever before are finding themselves priced entirely out of the market.

 Subsequently, some believe that a lack of affordability will inevitably trigger a surge in demand for private rental properties over the coming months.

 Elsewhere, the evidence suggests that quite the opposite could be on the horizon.
 Motivated by stricter rules and higher taxes, older landlords are selling up and leaving the market entirely.
-Many of whom are not being replaced by new landlords, which could lead to a serious drought for the private rentals sector.
+Many of them are not being replaced by new landlords, which could lead to a serious drought for the private rental sector.

 While at least 16% of landlords indicated their intent to expand their portfolios, more than 20% said they would most likely be selling up.

-Consequently, this could lead to a shortage of homes available on the private rentals market.
-Something that could prove problematic for those unable to get on the property ladder, due to skyrocketing house prices in most regions of the UK.
+Consequently, this could lead to a shortage of homes available on the private rental market.
+Something that could prove problematic for those unable to get on the property ladder due to skyrocketing house prices in most regions of the UK.